kaushik2901/async-endpoints/docs/redis-job-store-recovery-solution.md

 ## Configuration

 Add these configuration options:
-- `JobLeaseTimeoutMinutes`: How long a worker has to complete a job (default: 30 minutes)
+- `JobTimeoutMinutes`: How long a worker has to complete a job (default: 30 minutes)
 - `RecoveryCheckIntervalSeconds`: How often recovery service runs (default: 300 seconds)
 - `EnableDistributedRecovery`: Whether to enable the recovery service (default: true)